 Analyze successful stores in existing markets

-You'll use ArcGIS Business Analyst Desktop to analyze your nine current laundry and dry-cleaning facilities in a single market area to understand what geographic attributes indicate a successful store.
-Then, you'll apply that information as criteria to search for a new market, narrow it to a submarket, and finally pinpoint a candidate site.
+You'll use ArcGIS Business Analyst Pro to analyze your nine current laundry and dry-cleaning facilities to understand what geographic attributes indicate a successful store.

 An ArcGIS Pro package includes the project file (.aprk), the toolbox (.tbx), and the geodatabase (.gdb).